University of Missouri - Columbia

 Any student whose enrollment in any college-level academic program resulted in dismissal, departure or who is on probation will not be admitted to the College of Engineering.

 International Admission - International undergraduate students interested in studying in the College of Engineering can visit the MU Office of International Admissions for information on academic and English language admission requirements.
-Any questions regarding international student admissions can be directed to that office at inter@missouri.edu
+Contact International Admissions regarding international student admissions questions.

 Program Requirements